ibm-cloud-docs/openwhisk/openwhisk_actions.md

 The CLI automatically infers the type of the action from the source file extension.
 For `.py` source files, the action runs by using a Python 2 runtime.
 You can also create an action that runs with Python 3 by explicitly specifying the parameter `--kind python:3`.
 In addition there is a Python 3 runtime with kind `python-jessie:3` that contains additional packages for IBM Cloud Services like IBM Cloudant, IBM DB2, IBM COS, and IBM Watson.
 For more information about packages included in this Python 3 runtime, see the Python runtime [reference](./openwhisk_reference.html#openwhisk_ref_python_environments).

-Action invocation is the same for Python Actions as it is for JavaScript Actions:
+Action invocation is the same for Python actions as it is for JavaScript actions:
 ```
 ibmcloud wsk action invoke --result helloPython --param name World
 ```
 {: pre}

-**Output:**
+Example output:
 ```
   {
       "greeting": "Hello World!"